CarlosIgreda/CarlosIgreda/README.md

 ### About Me  <br>

-- 👩‍💻 I'm a **Full-Stack Software Engineer** studying currently at [Microverse](https://www.microverse.org/) a remote and multicultural community where I'm learning to code, skills of communication and teamwork.
+- 👩‍💻 I'm a **Full-Stack Developer** studying currently at [Microverse](https://www.microverse.org/) a remote and multicultural community where I'm learning to code, skills of communication and teamwork.
 I also hold a degree in Industrial Engineering from San Marcos University in Peru.

 - 👥 I’m currently mentoring 2 new students from Microverse and I'm glad to be part of this mentorship program.